 There's not much technology can do to prevent a flash flood.
-But if water damage is due to water leaks, burst pipes, or appliance malfunctions, there's a lot that technology can do.
+But if water damage is due to water leaks, burst pipes, or appliance malfunctions, there's a lot technology can do.

-Smart home technology has come a long way in the past few years - to the point where it's actually quite affordable for property owners to install effective low-voltage devices that can alert you to potential water leaks.
+Smart home technology has come a long way in the past few years, to the point where it's actually quite affordable for property owners to install effective low-voltage devices that can alert you to potential water leaks.
 Some devices automatically shut off the water for you to prevent further damage, and some allow you to control the shutoff valve remotely.

 The latest devices actually connect to a cloud-based computer system that sends a text or alarm to your mobile device or email address.
 Some devices will also monitor your usage to detect and alert you to slow leaks that may not do much immediate damage but still contribute to the insidious problems of mold and wet rot.

 Through sensitive use monitoring, these devices can also detect leaks such as a toilet with a leaky flapper valve, which can waste 50 gallons of water every day.